JavaScript for Rails Developers

 When will the book be published?

-At this point there is the outline and only a few chapters written.
-My aim is early April 2025.
-Based on the feedback it will be earlier or later.
+At this point there is the outline and multiple chapters written (I've redone it a few times).
+Aiming for early April 2025.

 Is the book for beginners?